onekey-sec/unblob/docs/development.md

 hex-representations, hand-drawings or smoke signs, or whatever you cup-of-tea is), we might help you implement it!
 Just open a
 [new ticket](https://github.com/onekey-sec/unblob/issues/new)
-in the Github issue tracker.
+in the GitHub issue tracker.

-If you know all these stuff and you have all the tools in the world installed, you can just jump to the [How to write handlers](#writing-handlers) section where the exciting stuff is.
+If you do know all this stuff, and you have all the tools in the world installed, you can just jump to the [How to write handlers](#writing-handlers) section where the exciting stuff is.